5 Ways to Make Your Emails More Interactive

 Reveal marketing and interactive content go hand in hand, and there is no better way to do it than with a Zembula campaign.
 This is especially true now that mobile email open rates are continuing to rise.
 Litmus tells us that now 55% of emails are opened on mobile devices, while open rates are decreasing on desktop devices.

-That highlights a huge potential for email marketing with a mobile focus, which is where a Zembula campaign can really excel.
+That highlights huge potential for email marketing with a mobile focus, which is where a Zembula reveal campaign can really excel.
 Because Zembula experiences, like Scratch-its, deeply tap into key psychological principles like creating curiosity, feeling like a “winner,” and giving a sense of ownership, just to name a few, it dramatically increases the engagement of the user compared to a traditional email campaign.

-Scratch-its can lead to huge gains in consumer engagement, which helps build brand interest and loyalty over the long run.
+Interactive reveals can lead to huge gains in consumer engagement, which helps build brand interest and loyalty over the long run.